 So we’ve gone through the requirements on how to get into ASU, in depth.
 But requirements aside, what is the typical freshman’s test scores and GPA?
 And what else is generally true of first year ASU students?

 Let’s look at testing and grades first.
-Although the minimum GPA requirement for ASU is 3.0, the average GPA of accepted freshmen is 3.49.
-Freshmen also top the minimum test score requirements.
-The average first year undergrad is accepted into ASU with an 1149 on the SAT.
-This is higher than the in-state requirement of 1040, and higher than the 1120 minimum ASU sets for out-of-state students.
+Although the minimum GPA requirement for ASU is 3.0, the average GPA of accepted freshmen is 3.53.
+Freshmen also significantly top the minimum test score requirements.
+The average first year undergrad is accepted into ASU with roughly a 1230 on the SAT.
+This is higher than the in-state requirement of 1120, and higher than the 1180 minimum ASU sets for out-of-state students.
 Average ACT scores are similarly good.
 Freshman who get accepted and enroll have an average of 25 on the ACT; this is above the 22/24 requirements for in-state/out-of-state applicants.

 That should give you an idea of where you stand among other incoming ASU students.
 But what will your future ASU classmates be like as people?
 What do ASU freshman study?
 What background do they come from?
 Where do they live?
 Hold tight, because I have answers to all of those questions!

-Now, let’s get a little more personal and look at background and living situation.
+Now, let’s get a little more personal and look at economic background.
 It’s clear that ASU has relatively few really rich students in their freshman classes.
 How can I know this?
-Well, according to the National Association of College Admission Counseling (NACAC), 74.3% of incoming freshmen are eligible for needs-based college loans and grants.
-From NACAC data, we can also see that a pretty big number of first year ASU students are from the Phoenix area.
-You see, ASU requires freshmen to either live on campus or with their families.
-Since only 72% of ASU freshmen live in campus housing, most of the remaining 28% must be living with their parents, in commuting distance of the school.
+Well, according to the US News and World Report, 54% of incoming freshmen are eligible for needs-based college loans and grants.

 If this freshman profile doesn’t sound exactly like you, don’t worry.
 As a national university, ASU loves to see diversity in its students.
 They’re always looking for students who meet their standards of academic excellence, yet bring more variety to their academic community.